isomerpages/enterprisesg-rice/pages/RICE STOCKPILE SCHEME.md

 			The Rice Stockpile belongs to the individual stockpile participant, although the Government has the right to acquire the rice (with compensation) during an emergency.<br><br>
 			Apart from the Prescribed Stockpile Quantity that is kept in the government-designated warehouse, the stockpile participants may keep their trading stocks at warehouses of their own choice.<br><br>
 			For all rice consignments, importers are to submit declarations for rice imports and exports.
 Rice importers can sell either to wholesalers or directly to retailers.
 The stockpile participants may establish their own local distribution network.<br><br>
-			For rice traders who purely deal with wholesaling business, they shall hold a valid wholesale license.<br><br>
+			For rice traders who purely deal with wholesaling business, they shall hold a valid wholesale license.
 			</td>
 		</tr>
 	</tbody>